husnaintahir/ios-healthkit-googlefit-example/README.md

 ```

-If you are facing any problem, just open issue, i will try my best to resolve this issue ASAP.
-Also you can reach me via [Twitter](https://twitter.com/imhusnain1)
+If you are facing any problem, just open an issue, I will try my best to resolve this issue ASAP.
+Also, you can reach me via [Twitter](https://twitter.com/imhusnain1)

 ## License